About the Programme

-Students also participate in a full programme of training events run under the auspices of the AHRC doctoral training partnership, the London Arts and Humanities Partnership (LAHP).
-Students also attend the relevant research training workshops offered by the Faculty of Arts & Humanities, the Graduate School, and the Institute of Modern Languages Research.
+Students also participate in a full programme of training events run under the auspices of the Arts and Humanities Research Countil (AHRC) doctoral training partnership, the London Arts and Humanities Partnership (LAHP).
+Students also attend the relevant research training workshops offered by the Faculty of Arts & Humanities, the Centre for Doctoral Studies, and the Institute of Modern Languages Research.

 Free language tuition at King's

 All research students in any discipline at King's can take a module from a choice of over 25 languages with the Modern Language Centre without any additional cost.

 More information can be found here.

 Current regulations allow some students to pay UK tuition fees on the basis of their EU citizenship or residency.
 Until these eligibility criteria are changed, the EU tuition fee will remain the same as the UK tuition fee.